mozilla-ai/agent-factory/README.md

 ## Key Capabilities

-* **Natural Language to Code:** Transform natural language prompts directly into executable Python code for agentic workflows, powered by the `any-agent` library.
+* **Natural Language to Code:** Transform natural language prompts directly into executable Python code.

+* **Multi-Turn and One-Shot Workflows:** Support for both multi-turn conversations and one-shot tasks, enabling flexible interaction patterns.

+* **Model Provider-Agnostic:** By leveraging the [any-agent](https://github.com/mozilla-ai/any-agent) library, it becomes trivial to switch across different agent frameworks and models.

-* **Smart Tooling & Integration:** Automatically identify the most relevant tools or MCP servers for your generated agents.
+* **Smart Tooling & Integration:** Automatically identify the most relevant tools and MCP servers for your agent.

 * **Agent Execution:** Effortlessly create runnable agents complete with their operational instructions and dependency files.

 * **Agent Evaluation:** Evaluate the generated agents against automatically or manually defined criteria to ensure they meet the desired performance standards.
-* **Multi-Turn and One-Shot Workflows:** Support for both multi-turn conversations and one-shot tasks, enabling flexible interaction patterns.

 ## Getting Started